 Uniforms are required for this program and are available from the Southeast Tech Bookstore.

 Tools are required for this program and are available from the Southeast Tech Bookstore.

 On JumpStart day, after a safety presentation, welding students are required to take a safety test.
 Students must achieve a score of 100% before continuing in the program and have three attempts to pass.
 The same test is given each time, and missed questions are reviewed and discussed.

-Southeast Technical Institute's Welding Certificates program is a Bring Your Own Laptop (BYOL) program.
+Southeast Technical Institute's Welding Certificates are Bring Your Own Laptop (BYOL) programs.
 You may purchase a laptop on your own or from the Southeast Tech Support Center.